Procedure for Retrieving Records

 2. Contact Records Management to make your file retrieval request.

-Initiate a retrieval request by contacting the Records Services Clerk and providing the following information:
+Initiate a retrieval request by contacting the Records Centre Clerk and providing the following information:

 - Name and position title of the person making the request;